 8.5.15 Transmission Congestion Rights Annual Closeout Amount

-A Day-Ahead Market annual payment will be calculated as follows for each Asset Owner with ARR Nomination Caps established under Section 7.1.3 of this Attachment AE to the extent that there are any funds remaining once all payments are made under Section 8.5.14:
+A Day-Ahead Market annual payment will be calculated as follows for each Asset Owner with ARR Nomination Caps established under Section 7.1.3 of this Attachment AE to the extent that there are any funds remaining once all payments are made under Section 8.5.14.
+The calculations below can result in residual amounts due to rounding.
+The Transmission Provider will uplift the annual residual amounts to all of the Asset Owners as specified in the Market Protocols.

 TCR Annual Closeout Amount =